-This Indonesian island sits just off the coast of North Australia, and it’s warm and inviting beaches are reason enough to visit this gorgeous country, no wonder it’s so high on our list!
+This Indonesian island sits just off the coast of North Australia, which is why its popular with backpackers traveling Australia to visit Bali.
+It’s warm and inviting beaches are reason enough to visit this gorgeous country, no wonder it’s so high on the gap year recommended list!
 A 30 day free visa is available for UK citizens, this has only been introduced recently so thumbs up for that!
 For a small island, there is a huge diversity, in terms of the differences between towns.

 We will start the comparisons of Kuta and Seminyak, only 15 minutes apart from each other in a cab (extremely cheap).
 Kuta is a very busy town, full of bars, restaurants and markets; it is one of Bali less aesthetically pleasing towns.
 A nightclub that has to be mentioned is Sky Garden, an all you can eat and drink for just £5 (yes you did hear right, it’s hard to believe, but it is really that cheap).

 Whereas if you make the short journey to Seminyak, the overall vibe is a lot more chilled when compared to the hustle and bustle of Kuta.
-Hostels are slightly more expensive in Seminyak, but it is very common for groups of backpackers to rent villas as when the bill is split between the ground, it can be the same price as a hostel each.
+Hostels in Seminyak are slightly more expensive, but it is very common for groups of backpackers to rent villas as when the bill is split.
 The bars and restaurants are pricier here and some places, Potato Head, will set prices the same, if not more than that in the UK.
-Potato Head is very popular with backpackers, although the prices are higher than the average in Bali, the facilities are at a high quality, so you do get for what you pay for.
+Potato Head is very popular with backpackers, although the prices for food and drink are higher than the average in Bali, the facilities are at a high quality, so you do get for what you pay for.

-Ubud, around an hour and a half from Kuta and Seminyak and has a completely different vibe.
+Ubud, around an hour and a half from Kuta and Seminyak has a completely different vibe.
 It’s popular as the town is stunning, surrounded by rainforest, rice paddies and temples.
 Its also home to a Monkey nature reserve, so really is a great place to relax, unwind and meet some of the mischievous monkeys.